-Curious about L-tyrosine benefits for yourself?
+Curious about L-Tyrosine benefits for yourself?
 Here’s what you need to know.

 The opposite can also be true–experiencing high stress can decrease the production of these crucial neurotransmitters, which leads to a vicious cycle of stress, low motivation, and fatigue.
-Some experts believe that supplementing with L-tyrosine can help get your body back on track if you’re running low in any of these departments, which may help you manage stress in your day to day life.
+Some experts believe that supplementing with L-tyrosine can help get your body back on track if you’re running low in any of these departments, which may help you manage stress in your day-to-day life.

-Stress depletes your brain’s norepinephrine stores, tyrosine is crucial for keeping the brain running, even during moments of high stress.
+Stress depletes your brain’s norepinephrine stores.
+Tyrosine is crucial for keeping the brain running, even during high stress.
 One study shows that tyrosine can help the brain function even in tasks that invoke stress and require high mental endurance.

-We mentioned that L-tyrosine may help boost the production of certain neurochemicals to manage stress and improve cognition, but what if it could also boost your mood?
+We mentioned that L-tyrosine might help boost the production of certain neurochemicals to manage stress and improve cognition, but what if it could also boost your mood?
 The dopamine boost you get from regular tyrosine supplementation could do just that.
 Dopamine controls pleasure and motivation, and it also influences the production of serotonin.

-One small studyfound that taking a tyrosine-enriched beverage while exercising in hot conditions may boost endurance.
+One small study found that taking a tyrosine-enriched beverage while exercising in hot conditions may boost endurance.
 Because of its potential ability to reduce stress, some people believe that L-tyrosine can help increase endurance during competitive activities, such as competitive sports.

-PKU is a genetic condition that’s usually diagnosed in infancy and prevents the body from breading down crucial amino acids.
+PKU is a genetic condition usually diagnosed in infancy and prevents the body from breading down crucial amino acids.
 The condition can lead to brain damage, mental disorders, seizures, and more.

 It’s important to note that PKU is associated with a tyrosine deficiency which is thought to lead to the behavioral and cognitive effects discussed previously.
 Some experts believe that supplementing with tyrosine may help prevent these adverse effects.